Energy

 Generating devices

-Devices, such as solar panels, can generate their own energy.
-Homey shows these devices in the outer ring in the Energy tab.
+Some Devices can generate their own energy.
+Homey will show these devices separately in the UI.

 /drivers/<driver_id>/driver.compose.json